falconry/falcon/docs/deploy/nginx-uwsgi.rst

 have write access to your source.
-This mitigates the chance that someone could write a malicious Python file to your source directory through an upload endpoint you might define; when your application restarts, the malicious file is loaded and proceeds to cause any number of BadThings\ :sup:(tm) to happen.
+This mitigates the chance that someone could write a malicious Python file to your source directory through an upload endpoint you might define; when your application restarts, the malicious file is loaded and proceeds to cause any number of Bad Things™ to happen.

 .. code:: sh